Introduction to ActionAid UK

 The following requirements are expected of any consultant-bidder:

-- Experience developing proposals for programmes in sub-Saharan Africa; and
+- Experience of working in or with countries in sub-Saharan Africa; and

 The evaluation of each proposal will be based upon the following criteria: